Phone/fax: +44 (0)1722 716 167

 B, L, D included

-A vaporetto takes us down the busy Grand Canal, past palazzi once occupied by Venetian noblemen and writers, composers and diplomats of many different nationalities, to the Rialto, Venice’s traditional centre of commerce.
+A short stroll takes us through to the busy Grand Canal, past palazzi once occupied by Venetian noblemen and writers, composers and diplomats of many different nationalities, to the Rialto, Venice’s traditional centre of commerce.
 Our first port of call is the animated and colourful fish, fruit and vegetable markets, where the cries of traders and gulls fill the air.
 We cross the canal by ferry gondola and head towards the quiet calli and canals of Cannaregio, where we pause to visit Tintoretto’s grave in the Gothic church of Madonna dell’Orto.
 After lunch by the Canale di Cannaregio, we visit the delightful Renaissance church of San Giobbe.
 An exploration of the Ghetto follows (from the Venetian dialect geto, meaning a 16C iron-foundry), including a tour of three of the historic synagogues.
-At dinner we again have the opportunity to appreciate the uncomplicated yet distinctive Venetian cuisine, based largely on fish - a chance, perhaps, to sample local ways of preparing baccalà, accompanied by fine D.O.C. wines of the Veneto.
+After time to relax in our very comfortable hotel (perhaps indulging in the spa) we attend a performance of Verdi’s opera ‘La Traviata’ in the jewel-box like Teatro La Fenice.

 DAY 6